aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/appendix_input_validation.rst

 The two mistakes in the dictionary are the following:

 -  We wrote a wrong namelist name (``CTRL`` instead of ``CONTROL``).
 -  We inserted the number of atoms explicitly: while that is indeed how the number of atoms is specified in Quantum ESPRESSO, in AiiDA this key is reserved by the system, since this information is already contained within the StructureData.

 After we correct the dictionary ``parameters_dict``, we could run the calculation directly.
 Alternatively, we can use a tool of the the `aiida-quantumespresso` plugin, the 'input helper', which checks the inputs before submitting the calculation.

 In your script, after you define ``parameters_dict``, you can validate it with the following command (note that you need to pass also an input crystal structure, ``structure``, to allow the validator to perform all the needed checks):

 .. code:: python

     PwCalculation = CalculationFactory('quantumespresso.pw')
     validated_dict = PwCalculation.input_helper(parameters_dict, structure=structure)
-    parameters = ParameterData(dict=validated_dict)
+    parameters = Dict(dict=validated_dict)

 The ``input_helper``  method will check for the correctness of the input parameters.
 If misspelling or incorrect keys are detected, the method raises an exception, which stops the script before submitting the calculation and thus allows for a more effective debugging.

 With this utility, you can also provide a list of keys, without providing the namelists (useful if you don't remember where to put some variables in the input file).
 Hence, you can provide to ``input_helper`` a dictionary like this one: